mwenell/languageSelector/README.md

 ```
 You may use the lang attribute in any HTML tag like p, h1, h2, ol, li, div, img etc.

-# How the language is selected
+# How the Actual Language is Selected
-1. The language the user has selected before, stored in localstorage
+1. Use the language the user has selected before, stored in localstorage
-2. Then language the user has selected as preferred languages in the browser, the first one which is supported on the page
+2. Use then language the user has selected as preferred languages in the browser, the first one which is supported on the page
-3. The language of the browser, if supported on the page
+3. Use the language of the browser, if supported on the page
-4. The default language of the page (first language code in the script tag)
+4. Use the default language of the page (first language code in the script tag)
 5. User clicks language selector and switch to new language

 # How the Correct Translation is Showed or Hided
 The Javascript code generates as first child of body tag a "style" tag which includes CSS styles to show the selected language translations and hide unselected languages.
 Below is and example of the content of style tag.
 Do not insert this "style" tag into your HTML, Javascript creates it automatically.
 ```